-The family must inform DCA of the birth, adoption, Grandparent Power of Attorney, or court-awarded custody of a child within 30 business days.
-If custody or guardianship paperwork is not available, verification such as a TANF letter, school enrollment letter, or verification from a healthcare or clinic is acceptable.
+The family must inform DCA of the birth, adoption, or court-awarded custody of a child within 30 business days.
+If custody or guardianship paperwork is not available, verification such as a TANF letter or a school enrollment letter.

 New Family and Household Members Requiring Approval